Supert/shibari/TUTORIAL.md

 ### 3a.2.
 Prepare resources

-Create new text file in ``Assets/Resources`` folder and name it "UiNode.json":
+Create a new text file in ``Assets/Resources`` folder and name it "UiNode.json":

 ```json
 {